 Filing a Personal Injury Claim After a Spinal Cord Injury

 The first step in filing a personal injury claim is speaking with a lawyer who has experience with these types of cases.
-Your lawyer will need to investigate the accident and secure evidence to prove your claim.
+Your spine injury lawyer will need to investigate the accident and secure evidence to prove your claim.
 Your attorney will determine all possible sources of compensation and thoroughly document your losses.

 Your spinal cord injury lawyer will then begin negotiating for a fair settlement.
-If a settlement cannot be reached, your lawyer should be prepared to seek compensation in court.
+If a settlement cannot be reached, your legal team should be prepared to seek compensation in court.
 In Arizona, you have two years to file a spinal cord injury lawsuit after an accident.
 If you wait too long, you lose your right to compensation.

 Demanding Fair Compensation for a Spinal Cord Injury